cipherbc1024/OpenSource/README.md

 |Stage 2: MPC Core Library|Goal:<br />release MPC (Multi-Party Computation) core libraries for deep security;<br /> algorithm review for partners doing audits in depth | 1.
 Fix critical and major security issues internally, ensuring clear boundaries of “proprietary knowledge” as defined in the CS-NC License.<br /> 2.
 Conduct dependency audit: verify licenses of all third-party components used in the MPC library and include compliance statements in the README. <br /> 3.
 If necessary, prepare technical documentation outlining MPC algorithms and security audit guidelines. |Late December|
 |Stage 3: Blockchain Access Layer & Others|Goal:<br />complete controlled open-sourcing of the core tech stack and build a comprehensive code audit and research environment. |For critical issues, fix internally and provide an updated system architecture overview to help partners better understand the overall design. |Late January next year|

-## Chapter 4: Scope Boundary of Open Source Components
+## Section 4: Scope Boundary of Open Source Components
 ⚠️ Important Note: Access to the following project source code requires an application.
 Please have your GitHub account ready and contact support@cipherbc.com for authorization. ⚠️️

 ### 4.1 Frontend Part: